Date: 11-15 September 2023

 Fees & Funding

 • 10 € for online participants.
-This symbolic fee will go entirely to the NUCLIO Trust programme to help students from developing countries to pursue university studies.
+This symbolic fee will go entirely to the NUCLIO Trust program to help students from developing countries to pursue university studies.

 A limited number of registration fee waivers is available for teachers from unprivileged communities.
 Please indicate in the registration form if you will apply for a fee waiver.